rpgholap/Web-Technologies/03_JS_Async_DOM.md

 **Definition**: The DOM is a programming interface for HTML and XML documents.
 It represents the page structure as a tree of objects that can be manipulated with JavaScript.

+- Whenever a web page is loaded in the browser then 1st it creates a tree like structure for all the tags and this tree structure is called DOM, and by reading this DOM only the browser displays the elements

 **When DOM is Created**:
 - When browser loads an HTML page
 - Before displaying the page
 - Creates a tree structure in memory

+Once the DOM has been created in the browser memory, so we can perform certain modification in the tree structure and hence the page will be live updated
+    1. We can add new element
+    2. We can remove existing element from the DOM
+    3. We can change the content of any element
+    4. We can get the content of the element
+    5. We can change the style also
+    6. We can change the attribute values
+    7. We can get the attribute values

 **Purpose**:
 - Allows JavaScript to access and manipulate HTML elements